nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Introduction**

 Thank you for your interest in the developing of Notor!
-This is an open-source project aimed at helping mentors take quick, efficient notes to facillitate effective and efficient mentoring of many mentees.
+This is an open-source project aimed at helping mentors take quick, efficient notes to facilitate effective and efficient mentoring of many mentees.
 The design principles scaffolding Notor are as follows.

 1. **Efficient UX for the User:**